 After some pretty intensive research I think I have found an air mattress like Sleep Number for our next mattress.
-In this post, I’ll dig into some of details of our current mattress, how some air mattress compare to each other and what made our final list of new mattress choices.
+In this post, I’ll dig into some of details of our current mattress, review how some air mattress compare to each other and what made our final list of new mattress choices.

 Our Current Mattress

 Our current mattress is a traditional one which we purchased from Mattress Firm just a few years ago and it’s not held up well at all.
 It’s manufactured by Corsicana Mattress Co.
-Sadly, the mattress we bought (referred to in the industry as a “promo” mattress”) has not lasted anywhere near the timeframe Mattress recommends you replace your mattress.
+Sadly, the mattress we bought (referred to in the industry as a “promo” mattress”) has not lasted anywhere near the timeframe Mattress Firm recommends you replace your mattress.
 It’s currently bringing us a good deal of pain/stiffness in the morning and has developed several areas of compressed material/lumps.
 Turning the mattress has not improved the situation and it is not a flippable model.
 On this basis, we don’t recommend what we believe is Mattress Firm’s Corsicana manufactured Hampton & Rhodes mattress line.
 If you do decide to buy a traditional innerspring mattress, try the national brands.
 Test several different models starting with the least expensive.
 And shop a few different stores.

 If you do decide to buy a traditional innerspring mattress, try the national brands.
 Test several different models starting with the least expensive.
 And shop a few different stores.